Lady Gaga’s Belly Steals The Super Bowl Halftime Show

 — Emma Kate (@emmakateself) February 6, 2017

 Lady Gaga previously shared that she was working out ahead of her Super Bowl stint.
 In January, Gaga shared an Instagram photo of herself holding a bridge pose while using a resistance band around her thighs as her trainer looked on.
-The singer captioned the snap with: “Training.
+The singer captioned the snap with, “Training.
 Every day all day #superbowl #halftime.”

 Training.
 Everyday all day ????????#superbowl #halftime